ericahn/anki-template-editor/README.md

 A common ad-hoc workaround was to copy & paste between the Anki template editor and a separate text editor.
 This addon provides these missing features directly in the template editor.
 Syntax highlighting works for both HTML and CSS, although currently the lexing is naive.
+Also, by default the addon converts tabs to 2 spaces; this will be configurable in later versions.

 Example:
 ![Screenshot of editor](https://raw.githubusercontent.com/ericahn/anki-template-editor/master/docs/screenshots/shot4.png)